faridjos/milestone-project-heritage-housing-issues/README.md

 [Back to Table of contents](#table-of-contents)

 ## Project hypothesis and validation.
 * We suspect that the distribution of the sale prices has a long right tail and that it could lead to a problem when it comes to predicting high sale prices.
+To validate the project hypothesis we plot a combined boxplot/histogram of the sale price.

 [Back to Table of contents](#table-of-contents)